Saturday 21st to Thursday 26th September 2013

 Late afternoon we went back to this mornings beach and watched the local windsurfers.
 Then walked south to something odd we could see in the distance.

 It turned out to be turtles mating – but we originally thought that the big one was dead!
 The owner of the caravan site told us what was really going on.
-The female has a gash on the back of her neck which you can see in the photo HERE.

 Thursday 26th September